peterkuma/masters-thesis/chapters/01_basic-principles-of-radiative-transfer.md

 The justification for this choice is that the Sun emits radiation mostly between 0.2–4.6 $\mu$m, while the Earth's surface and atmosphere emit mostly at wavelengths longer than 4.6 $\mu$m, with little overlap between the two (Fig. \ref{fig:sun-earth-spectrum}).
-As discussed later, this exceptionally lucky coincidence allows for decoupling of radiative transfer calculations in the two regions.
+As discussed later, this exceptional coincidence allows for decoupling of radiative transfer calculations in the two regions.

 Terms and Definitions
 ---------------------